 Third-party contractors that aren’t associated with the window manufacturer will also be capable of installing the window, and they may even offer a warranty too.
 However, the benefit of using the manufacturer’s network to install windows keeps the accountability solely on them should anything go wrong with the window, whether due to installation issues or faulty manufacturing.

-The final major factor to consider when shopping for replacement windows is the warranty.
 Warranties vary in their coverage and might only be valid for a certain amount of time.
 How a warranty is defined can also vary across manufacturers.
 For example, the term lifetime can mean different things depending on the company, but most commonly refers to either the life of the owner or the expected lifespan of the window.
-In some cases, it means the life of the company that sold the window.
 With that in mind, here are the most common types of available warranties:

 - Limited Lifetime Warranties – A limited lifetime warranty is a common warranty offered by replacement window companies that generally covers performance and aesthetic defects.
 It is called a limited warranty because it only covers certain parts of the window.
 It is possible to have a limited lifetime warranty that lasts only 3-5 years.